thchr/DOI2BibTeX.jl/README.md

 ## Installation

-The package is registered in Julia's Geberal registry and can be installed from the `pkg>` prompt:
+The package is registered in Julia's General registry and can be installed from the `pkg>` prompt:
 ```jl
 pkg> add DOI2BibTeX
 ```